m1k1o/neko/README.md

 ### Development
 *Highly* recommend you use a [dev container](https://code.visualstudio.com/docs/remote/containers) for [vscode](https://code.visualstudio.com/), I've included the `.devcontainer` I've used to develop this app.
 To build **n**.eko docker container run:
 ```
-cd .docker && ./build
+cd .docker && ./build docker
 ```
-the `.docker` folder also contains `./test` bash script which will launch a desktop with a browser for testing out any changes with the server.
+the `.docker` folder also contains `./test <browser>` bash script which will launch a desktop with a browser for testing out any changes with the server.

 To run the client with hot loading (for development of new client features)
 ```